kellywaldro/data_studio_01/README.md

 - Spending on pharmaceutical products
 - Pharmacists per capita
-| Both datasets for this are linked in the OECD doc
+    Both datasets for this are linked in the OECD doc

 - [List of all pharmacies in Paris] (https://118-418.pharmaciedegarde.org/pharmacie/75-Paris.html)

-- Trying to use the Google Maps API to get NYC pharmacies
-| Since they are all private (and less regulated?)
+- Trying to use the Google Maps API to get NYC pharmacies Since they are all private (and less regulated?)
 I have not been able to find an exhaustive list

 ## What this piece should be
 ### Ideas from mentor meeting:

+- Density map around me: how does accessing a pharmacy in my neighbourhood in NYC compare to areas in Paris?
+    Could make this fun and make it look like a dark map with bright green lights

+- Which countries use different symbols for pharmacies

+- Price comparison?

+- Make this "blogpost" style and compare different things: accessibility, price, inncorporate a narrative as to why these things are different